'Without Action on Antibiotics, Medicine Will Return To the Dark Ages'

 Nah.
 What was the life expectancy in the USA in the 1920's?
 I'll bet it was well over 60.
 Life wasn't all that terrible back in the day when people were driving around in Ford Model T's.

 This is what "Austerity" and rampant non-stop tax cuts gets you.
 This is something the government needs to step in and do.
-The days of one bright guy with a petri dish making a major breakthrough are gone.
-It takes hundreds of years for that guy to get lucky and strike gold.
-In the meantime we've got millions dying.
-Said it before, say it again: For anything more important than a twinkie you need an organized response, i.e. the government.
+The days of one bright guy with a petri dish making a major breakthrough a

 and it keeps getting worse.
 (Score:3)